Little Red Dots as Obscured Little Blue Dots: A Super-Eddington Unification Model: Discussion and summary

-In our interpretation, the observability of Balmer absorption is regulated by two separable ``gates''.
-The first is a dust/obscuration gate: in classical low-$z$ unification, equatorial sightlines are typically extinguished enough that the BLR is hidden (Type~2), so any Balmer absorption would be unobservable.
-Such Type~2 extinctions are far larger than the moderate $A_V\simeq 3$ values relevant for LRD-like, partially obscured Type~1 sightlines.
-The second is a gas-physics gate: Balmer absorption requires a substantial column of dense, partially neutral gas with an enhanced $n=2$ population in front of the continuum source and sufficient covering to imprint troughs.
-In our framework, the required gas is naturally available along near-equatorial rays, primarily in BLR-associated material (and plausibly also in the molecular/atomic layers of the torus).
-At low $z$, however, these directions are usually rendered inaccessible by the large dust columns that produce Type~2 spectra.
-At high redshift, a reduced dust-to-gas ratio in chemically young nuclei can allow some near-equatorial sightlines to remain only moderately extincted, yielding LRD-like spectra in which broad Balmer emission and, in favourable cases, Balmer absorption remain observable.
-This is also consistent with the observed empirical coupling between UV slope and Balmer-break strength, with redder UV continua generally exhibiting stronger Balmer breaks \citep{degraaf2025_multipleBHstars}.
-By contrast, LBDs correspond to lower-inclination views with little extinction and are therefore less likely to intersect the dense, partially neutral columns required for Balmer absorption.
+This gas is naturally available along near-equatorial rays, primarily in BLR-associated material (and plausibly the torus's molecular/atomic layers).
+At low-$z$, these directions are usually rendered inaccessible by the large dust columns producing Type~2 spectra.
+At high redshift, a reduced dust-to-gas ratio in chemically young nuclei can instead leave some near-equatorial sightlines only moderately extincted, yielding LRD-like spectra in which broad Balmer emission, and in favourable cases Balmer absorption, remain observable -- consistent with the empirical coupling between redder UV slopes and stronger Balmer breaks \citep{degraaf2025_multipleBHstars}.
+LBDs, by contrast, correspond to lower-inclination, lightly extincted views, and are correspondingly less likely to intersect the dense, partially neutral columns Balmer absorption requires.